bmeviauac01/datadriven/docs/lecture-notes/di/index.md

 ![Object graph 3](./images/object-graph-3.svg)

 In the previous two chapters, we have assumed that a `IServiceProvider` object is available to call `GetService`.
 If we create a container ourselves, then this assumption is valid.
 However, only in the rarest cases do we create a container directly.
 In a typical ASP.NET Web API application, the container is created by the framework and is not directly accessible to us.
 Consequently, access to `IServiceProvider ', with the exception of a few startup and configuration points, is not available.
 The good news is that actually we don't need access to the container. __The core concept of DI is that we perform dependency resolution only at the application entry point for the "root object".__ In case of Web API apps, the entry point is a call to an operation of a Controller class serving the specific API request.
-When a request is received, the framework determines and creates the Controller / ControllerBase child class based on the Url and rooting rules.
+When a request is received, the framework determines and creates the Controller / ControllerBase child class based on the Url and routing rules.
 If the controller class has dependencies (has constructor parameters), they are also resolved based on the container registration mappings, including indirect dependencies.
 The complete object graph is created, __the root object is the controller class__.

 Let's take a look at this in practice by refining our previous example with the addition of a `TodoController` class: